 Private medical schools that offer English medical programs are relatively new in Italy.
-Unlike Public medical schools, the private ones are not funded by the Italian goverment and therefore the tuition fees are comparable to other private medical schools in Europe (around 9000+€ / year).
+Unlike public medical schools, the private ones are not funded by the Italian government, and therefore the tuition fees are comparable to other private medical schools in Europe (around 9000+€ / year).

-Here are some Private International Medical schools in Italy and their approximate tuition fees (as of 2014):
+Here are some private international medical schools, their approximate tuition fees (as of 2019), and their admission exams: